-These feel good activities lower stress, ( remember the bad guy cortisol) and they give you more endorphins.
+These feel-good activities lower stress, ( remember the bad guy cortisol) and they give you more endorphins.
 Remember too that there is a strong connection between the mind and your immune system.

-In the same way keep your mind positive and control your thinking and limit negative thoughts.
+In the same way, keep your mind positive and control your thinking and limit negative thoughts.

 Negative thinking elevates your stress hormones.

-So do many activities that take you to a zen state of mind and you will keep your immune system working better too as you brain is not sending signals to stop all vital activities to fight other wars, and immediate danger such as being devoured by a bear, even if that bear is just that project you got to do do, or a visit from your mother-in-law, or a teenager who is troublesome, stress is taken more seriously and immunity comes second.
+So do many activities that take you to a zen state of mind and you will keep your immune system working better too as your brain is not sending signals to stop all vital activities to fight other wars, and immediate danger such as being devoured by a bear, even if that bear is just that project you got to do, or a visit from your mother-in-law, or a teenager who is troublesome, stress is taken more seriously and immunity comes second.

 Do make sure to practice lots and lots of self-care and you will keep your immune system strong.